DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 ## Details

-To opt a campaign into the referral feature, its campaign ID must be added to the list of IDs configured on the `DS_REFERRAL_CAMPAIGN_IDS` environment variable.
+To opt a campaign into the referral feature, its `displayReferralPage` field should be set to `true`.

 ### Referral Page Banner